nhsconnect/prm-practice-migration-staging/guide/00-get-started.md

 Note: This is subject to the conditions described in the [CCG-Practice Agreement](https://www.england.nhs.uk/publication/terms-governing-the-provision-and-receipt-of-gpsoc-services-and-gp-it-services/))

-Prior to this, there are a number of steps that will have been completed such as:
+Prior to this, there are a number of steps that will have been completed, such as:

 * Practice completes a selection process under the GP IT Futures framework
 <!-- [UPLIFT] Added reference to the need for the selection process -->